Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Programmin/Programming Paradigms/Oriented Object Programming (POO)/Attribute/self.md

 And if we created other instance called banana we would substitute every **self** argument value for banana.

-Another aspect of self is that the [[Attributes]] that we have inside the class are available trough the whole class so we don't have to ask for them in the parameters like we did in the `total_price()` method.
+Another aspect of self is that the [[Instance Attribute]] that we have inside the class are available trough the whole class so we don't have to ask for them in the parameters like we did in the `total_price()` method.

 ```Python
 Class Item: